 If any of the documents submitted for the Australian Computer Society are in a language other than English, they must be translated into English by a professional translator.
 The translated documents must meet the following requirements:

-2. The translator must be a professional translator who is accredited by a recognized translation body or organisation.
+- The translator must be a professional translator who a recognised translation body or organisation accredits.

-6. The original document in the original language must be provided together with the translated version.
+- The original document in its original language must be provided, along with the translated version.

 3. Additional Documents

-In addition to the standard Documents Checklist for ACS Skill Assessment, there may be additional documents that applicants need to provide depending on their circumstances and the pathway chosen.
+In addition to the standard Documents Checklist for ACS Skill Assessment, applicants may need to provide additional documents depending on their circumstances and the chosen pathway.
 Some examples of additional documents that may be required include:

 How Can We Help You?